eramons/techblog/content/post/e.md

 After registering, I chose "Ubuntu Server" as "Starting Point".
 Servers in Digital Ocean are called _Droplets_, so I was about to create my first droplet:

- * $5.00 Droplet - 1GB / 1 CPU 25 GB SSD Disk
+ * $20.00 Droplet - 4GB / 2 vCPU 50 GB SSD Disk

 _Droplets are virtual machines.
 A virtual machine acts just like a standalone computer, so it runs an operating system (ours are all Linux-based) which you can log into in order to install and run software._

-1 GB RAM is not enough according to the requirements on the documentation.
-I resized the VM to 2 GB RAM.
+According to the requirements on the documentation, at least 2GB RAM are necessary.

 After setting up the VM, I accessed via "Console" as root and created a non-root user.
 SSH is enabled and running.
 The VM gets a public IPv4 IP address.

 ## 3. DNS